gabegaz/code-sample/README.md

 # Sample Code Links for STC Ethiopia PSNP IE (RA Application)
 Below are links to individual scripts that showcase my expertise in Stata, Python and R:
-Note that these scripts are just part of the a different workflows in the indicated research projects.
+Note that these scripts are just part of the different workflows in the indicated research projects.

 ## Stata